Multilingual Event Linking to Wikidata: Related Work

-\paragraph{Event Linking and Coreference:} Linking event expressions to a KB is important for downstream tasks like narrative understanding.
+Event linking is important for downstream tasks like narrative understanding.
 For instance, consider a prominent event like `2020 Summer Olympics'.
 This event has had a large influx of articles in multiple languages.
-Its often useful to ground the references to specific prominents subevents in KB.
+It is often useful to ground the references to specific prominent subevents in KB.
 Some examples of such events from Wikidata are ``Swimming at the 2020 Summer Olympics – Women's 100 metre freestyle'' (Q64513990) and ``Swimming at the 2020 Summer Olympics – Men's 100 metre backstroke'' (Q64514005).
 Event linking task while important is albeit less explored. \citet{nothman-etal-2012-event} linked event-referring expressions from news articles to a news archive.
 These links are made to the first-reported news article regarding the event.
-In contrast, we focus on events that are prominent enough to warrant a Wikipedia article, a Wikidata item.
+In contrast, we focus on prominent events that have a corresponding Wikidata item.
+Concurrent to our work, \citet{yu-etal-2021-event} presents a dataset for linking event mentions to Wikipedia.
+Similar to our work, they utilize hyperlinks within Wikipedia pages but are restricted to only English.
+They also create a newswire based evaluation set from NYTimes articles.
+In contrast, our work utilizes events from Wikidata and covers a larger set of languages.
+While our work also includes a newswire based evaluation set from Wikinews, it does not explicitly target verb mentions.